Lechlade: History

 A Neolithic cursus was discovered from cropmarks on aerial photographs was identified in 1943.
 There are several archaeological remains of dwellings from the Iron Age and Roman periods, which have now been scheduled as an ancient monument.

 William the Conqueror gave the manor of Lechlade to Henry de Ferrers, who had accompanied him to England in 1066, and the manor is mentioned in the Domesday Book.
 A charter granting market to the town was passed in 1210.
 Lechlade Priory was founded in the early 13th century and lasted until 1472.
 The town developed as a trading centre linked by the river, canal, roads and railway.
 The town's railway station opened in 1873 and closed in 1962.
-The development of RAF Fairford and RAF Brize Norton after World War II increased local employment and the need for housing.
+The development of RAF Fairford and RAF Brize Norton following World War II increased local employment and the need for housing.

 Governance

 Lechlade falls in the Kempsford–Lechlade electoral ward.
 This ward stretches from Lechlade in the east to Kempsford in the west.
 The total population of this ward taken from the 2011 census was 3,973.

 Although in Gloucestershire, and traditionally in the hundred of Brightwells Barrow, from 1894 till 1935 the town was administered as part of Faringdon Rural District in Berkshire.
 From 1935 till 1974 it was part of Cirencester Rural District in Gloucestershire, and since 1974 it has been a part of Cotswold District.

-The town is part of the South Cotswolds UK Parliament constituency represented in the House of Commons of the UK Parliament, since its creation in July 2024, by Roz Savage, a Liberal Democrat.
+The town is part of the South Cotswolds parliamentary constituency represented in the House of Commons of the UK Parliament, since its creation in July 2024, by Roz Savage, a Liberal Democrat.

 Geography

-The geology of the area consists of Alluvium, Oxford Clay and River Gravels.
+The geology of the area consists of Alluvium, Oxford Clay and river gravels.
 The land is generally fairly flat and low lying.
 It is surrounded by lakes created from disused gravel extraction sites, forming parts of the Cotswold Water Park and several have now been designated as Sites of Special Scientific Interest and nature reserves.
 The Edward Richardson & Phyllis Amey nature reserve consists of marsh and reedbeds which attract dragonflies and birds such as grey heron and great crested grebe.
 At Roundhouse Lake common visitors are Eurasian wigeon, red-crested pochard, common goldeneye, common pochard and tufted duck.